yxwucq/PPP_code/README.md

 - `ploting/`  : Notebooks for plotting

 ## Data
-- All raw data are available from the Sequence Read Archive (SRA) database (accession number: PRJCA027884).
+- All raw data are available on the Sequence Read Archive (SRA) database (accession number: PRJCA027884).
+- All prcessed matrix data can be downloaded from https://doi.org/10.6084/m9.figshare.26362462
-- All charts data are available in supplementary table from the article
+- All charts data are available in supplementary tables from the article

 ## Requirements
 ### scanpy version
-- scanpy used in `pipelines/` section is from https://github.com/ggit12/scanpy.
+- scanpy used in `pipelines/` is from https://github.com/ggit12/scanpy.
 Please refer to this [issue](https://github.com/theislab/single-cell-tutorial/issues/35) for more information
-- scanpy used in `ploting` is standard version v1.10.0
+- scanpy used in `ploting` is the standard pypi version v1.10.0

 ### Other essential requirements
 - python packages